hcguersoy/cleanreg/README.md

 ```
 ./cleanreg.py -r http://192.168.56.2:5000 -f cleanreg-example.conf -i
 ```
-The configuration file has the format `<repository name> <images to keep>`.
+The configuration file has the format `<repository name> <number of images to keep> <regular expression> <date>`.
 An example file can be found in the repository.

 The configuration file can be used together with the clean-full-catalog option:

 ```
-./cleanreg.py -r http://192.168.56.2:5000 -cf -k 5 -f cleanreg-example.conf -i
+./cleanreg.py -r http://192.168.56.2:5000 -cf -d 01.01.2018 -f cleanreg-example.conf -i
 ```
-This will clean the repositories with images to keep as defined in the configuration file and it will additionally clean all other repositories of the registry, keeping 5 images per repository.
+This will clean the repositories with images to keep as defined in the configuration file and it will additionally clean all other repositories of the registry, keeping images per repository that were created since 01.01.2018.

 If you've to use a repositories definition file (parameter `-f`) while using the image distribution you should mount that file into your container: